 iPads Used For Play, Not Work: Citigroup Survey - Peter Kafka - Media.
 So, yes.

 Currently the world's second-leading PC vendor, Apple has seen its share of the market jump to 15 percent from 9 percent over just the past year.
 That growth is largely due to heavy demand for the iPad, which Canalys considers a personal computer.
+But fourth-quarter iPad shipments in the U.S. may take a hit from Amazon's Kindle Fire and Barnes & Noble's Nook tablets, which are launching at consumer-friendly prices.
+As a result, Canalys believes that HP and Apple will duke it out for the top spot this quarter but that Apple will ultimately grab the lead after the iPad 3 debuts next year.
+Rival tablet makers are still fighting to compete with Apple, with many starting to get the hint by selling devices at cheaper prices.
 Apple cult mocked by Samsung in Galaxy S II ad.
 "I could never get a Samsung," says a self-consciously cool-looking, whiny dude, seated on the sidewalk.

 "I'm creative. " "You're a barista," says the man standing next to him in line.
 This is perhaps the most touching line in what is a very creditable attempt at mocking the Church of Science-ology that is Apple.
 The mockery is part of a new ad for the Samsung Galaxy S II, which is a phone of which many might not have heard.
 The people standing in line in various cities--outside places that look remarkably like Apple stores--are Apple's dedicated followers.
 This is, thankfully, not similar to the desperate, painful Super Bowl ad created by Motorola for its highly successful Xoom tablet.